The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 Though the Great Pyrenees does love to eat, owners should be careful not to overfeed their dogs.

 The Great Pyrenees Club of America report that these dogs have a slower than average metabolism, and as such are more prone to obesity!
 Owners should therefore try to resist their dog’s adorable puppy eyes.
 This is not to say that you can’t treat your dog.
 Instead, try giving your dog healthy treats, such as dog safe fruits and vegetables.
+For example, did you know dogs can eat pineapple?

 4. The Great Pyrenees Is Giant-Sized!